gridcf/gridcf.github.io/governance.md

 [PMC members](#pmc-members)
 ---------------------------

-As of 13 November 2017, these are the current members for the PMC:
+As of 12 March 2021, these are the current members for the PMC:

 - Jim Basney
 - Mattias Ellert
-- Oliver Keeble
+- Maarten Litmaath
 - Brian Lin
 - Mischa Salle
 - Frank Scheiner